-Definitions and glossary Abortion Legal: Induced abortion permitted by Danish law.
-Abortion rate, general The number of legal abortions that would be performed on 1,000 women during the reproductive period of their lives (ages 15-49), if 1) all 1,000 women lived to be 50 years old, and 2) each age group experienced the given year's age-specific abortion rates.
+Total: number of legal abortions that would be performed on 1,000 women during their fertile period (aged 15-49):

+1) if all 1,000 women lived to be 50 years old, and 2) if each age group experienced the given year's age-specific abortion rate.
 Acquisition of buildings, net Denotes acquisition of properties where the existing buildings constitute the main element, less similar sales.

 Acquisition of land and intangible assets, net Comprises acquisition of properties where land constitutes the main element, less similar sales.
 This concept also includes the costs of permanent acquisition of various intangible assets (copyrights, etc.).

 Active substances Denotes the contents of active substances in individual pesticides, herbicides, or fungicides, i.e. without fillers, water, etc. The quantities of active substances vary with each product (from approximately 10 per cent to approximately 80 per cent of the marketed product).
-Actual hours Actual hours are the actual hours of work per week, including possibly actual overtime.

 Added value The added value is calculated as net turnover less consumption of goods.
 Adult education and supplementary education Comprises adult education and supplementary education after completion of basic school.
 The objective of such activity is to obtain or maintain competencies.
-Annual number of live births to women in a specified age group, per 1,000 Age-specific fertility rate women in the age group.
+Advance payment of normal child support Comprises payments made by the municipality of residence in cases where child support payable by fathers of children born outside of wedlock or child support payable by separated and divorced spouses to the other party have not been paid on the date due.
 Agricultural holding Farms or horticultural holdings.
 A technical economic unit comprising an area with buildings, machinery and livestock which is regarded by the owner of the agricultural holding as belonging to the same farm.
 Leased areas are included under the holding, while areas leased out are included under the holding which has leased the area.
 Agricultural sector Comprises agriculture, horticulture, fur farming, hunting, and bee keeping.
 AIDS Acquired Immuno-Deficiency Syndrome is the end stage of the HIV infection.
 At this stage, the human immune systems will operate so poorly that a large number of diseases may afflict the patient.
 International criteria on diseases which define AIDS.
 Cf. HIV.

-Air quality A measurement for the concentrations of various contaminants in air.
+A measurement for the concentrations of various contaminants in air.
 Pure air contains 78 per cent nitrogen, 21 per cent oxygen, and 1 per cent inert gases, etc.

+Alcohol licence

+Air quality

-Alcohol licence An enterprise with an alcohol licence is licensed to sell alcoholic beverages to its customers.
+An enterprise with an alcohol licence is licensed to sell alcoholic beverages to its

+customers.